justeattakeaway/pie/packages/tools/pie-css/README.md

 PIE CSS also has an optional set of SCSS helpers that are used by the PIE Web Components.

-These are for carrying out common tasks in our styles, such as setting font-sizes in consistent ways and sharing styles across components via SCSS mixins and functions.
+These are for carrying out common tasks in our styles, such as setting font sizes in consistent ways and sharing styles across components via SCSS mixins and functions.

 We will be writing more in-depth docs on these SCSS helpers shortly, but for now, feel free to browse the [SCSS code in the PIE mono-repo](https://github.com/justeattakeaway/pie/tree/main/packages/tools/pie-css/scss).